jessicahattig/Independent-project-week-3/README.md

 Describe: firstFunction()

-  Test: "It should describe the first piece of logic for a function."
+  Test: "Adding number to form should output number."
   Code:
-  const example = "string";
+  const userInput = Number;
-  firstFunction(example);
+  userInput= ;
-  Expected Output: ["Expected outcome for first piece of logic"]
+  Expected Output: ["number"]

   Test: "It should describe the second piece of logic for a function."
   Code: